The determining role of covariances in large networks of stochastic neurons: The model

 \subsection{A modelization of a biological neural network}

 We consider a network of \(N\) neurons.
-Links between neurons are described by a random real-valued \(N \times N\) matrix \(W\) that we call the \emph{weight matrix}, and that is defined on a probability space \((H, \mathscr{H}, \mu)\).
-An entry \(W_{jk}\) of the weight matrix describes the connection from neuron \(k\) to neuron \(j\); it can be either positive or negative, describing either an excitatory or an inhibitory connection.
+Links between neurons are described by a random real-valued \(N \times N\) matrix \(W\) that we call the \emph{weight matrix}, and that is defined on a probability space \((H, \mathscr{H}, \mu)\).\footnote{We leave this probability space unspecified as it has no effect on the model, and it can be constructed using the standard method from probability theory.
+To specify it explicitly, the simplest way is to start from \(\mathbb{R}^{N\times N}\) with its Borel sets \(\mathscr{B}(\mathbb{R}^{N\times N})\) and the law of \(W\), and enlarge it by multiplying it with a space \((\mathbb{R}^N, \mathscr{B}(\mathbb{R}^N), \nu)\) to add a parameter with law \(\nu\) to the model.} An entry \(W_{jk}\) of the weight matrix describes the connection from neuron \(k\) to neuron \(j\); it can be either positive or negative, describing either an excitatory or an inhibitory connection.

 To study the network's dynamics from a macroscopic point of view, we suppose that the neurons are split into a small number \(n\) of distinct subgroups, each consisting of a large number of neurons, which we call \emph{populations}.
 This splitting is made through a partition \(\mathscr{P}\) of the set \(\{1, \hdots, N\}\) where each \(J \in \mathscr{P}\) corresponds to a population.
 We assume that the weights \(W_{jk}\) are independent random variables, identically distributed over populations, and assume the same for all parameters that will be introduced in the next section.